-Soundproofing an Auditorium is a key component to to a properly functioning event space for entertainment, community gatherings, presentations and performing arts.
+Soundproofing an Auditorium is a key component to a properly functioning event space for entertainment, community gatherings, presentations and performing arts.
 Constructed to house large numbers of people, proper acoustics are critical to an auditorium’s function.
 Without acoustical treatment, the audiences with have a poor experience.

 Prior to the advent of amplified equipment, auditorium design was based on the concept of pushing sound from the stage out into the audience.
 Most modern facilities today require a precision to sound quality that was not previously possible.
 Most rooms are have a flat, reflective drywall finish.
 Sound from these surfaces simply reflects into the space, causing reverberation and flutter echo.
 This is distracting to both the listener and the presenter.
 In this scenario, improving the speech intelligibility is imperative.

 To reduce the echo between walls, the most common approach is to add sound absorbing acoustical panels.
 Most sound panels consist of fluffy, porous material that trap sound.
 Any area with large amounts of flat reflective space should receive treatment.
 Apply acoustic material to stage areas, side walls, back walls and balcony faces.
 This prevents sound from reflecting back into the room by absorbing the sound’s energy.
 If there is no absorptive material on the back wall, music and sound will simply reflect back into the room.
 This distracts from audience experience.

 Acoustic wall panels are often the go-to choice for acoustical treatment.
 They are available in a wide variety of core materials and finishes.
 The most popular are fabric wrapped panels.
 With so many color choices available, you are sure to find something to complement the existing decor.
 With a range of sizes, they offer the most versatility when designing the auditorium’s acoustic treatment.
 There are even options for panels with artwork.
-If a seamless look is desired, a stretch wall system may be professionally installed.
+If a seamless look is desired, a fabric stretch panel system may be professionally installed.
 A fabric track system provides the flexibility to use different materials behind the fabric, to either increase or decrease absorption.